What Is Bitcoin? Explained for Kids

 Your kid has probably heard the word “Bitcoin” by now.
 Maybe from you, maybe from a YouTube video, maybe from a kid at school whose dad won't stop talking about it.
 Either way, they're going to ask you what it is.
 Here's how to answer without their eyes glazing over.

-Bitcoin is digital money.
+Bitcoin is digital money that works without a bank.
 Nobody owns it or controls it.
-There will only ever be 21 million bitcoins, and people send them to each other over the internet without needing a bank.
-Think of it like email for money.
+There will only ever be 21 million bitcoin,1 and people send them to each other over the internet using a network of thousands of computers.
+Created in 2009 by someone using the name Satoshi Nakamoto,1 Bitcoin has been running for 17+ years without stopping.2

 When you send a dollar to someone through a bank, the bank keeps track of who has what.
-With Bitcoin, thousands of computers around the world keep track instead.
+With Bitcoin, thousands of computers around the world keep track instead, using something called a blockchain.
 No single person is in charge.
-That's what people mean when they say Bitcoin is “decentralized.”
+That's what people mean when they say Bitcoin is “decentralized.”1 (For kids 10+, you can explain the network of computers that all check each other's work, like a classroom where every student grades every other student's test.)

 - “Is Bitcoin real money?”
 Yes.
 People use it to buy things, save, and send money to each other.
-It's just not printed on paper.
+Over 200 million people worldwide have used it.3 It's just not printed on paper.

 - “Can I have some?”
 You don't need to buy a whole bitcoin.
-You can own a tiny piece, called a “satoshi.”
-There are 100 million satoshis in one bitcoin.
+You can own a tiny piece, called a “satoshi”.
+There are 100 million satoshis in one bitcoin.1 Platforms like River let you start with as little as $5.

 - “What if it breaks?”
-Bitcoin has been running since 2009 without stopping.
-Thousands of computers keep it going, so no single person can shut it down.
+Bitcoin has been running since January 3, 2009 with 99.99% uptime.2 Thousands of computers keep it going, so no single person can shut it down.

 Try this at home